Learn About Posterior Cervical Fusion

 Occipital-Cervical-Thoracic (OCT) Spinal Fixation allows for stabilization and fusion of the cervical spine and the occipito-cervico-thoracic junctions (occiput-T3).
-The CoreLink Tiger OCT System can also connect to the Tiger Spine System.
+CoreLink offers a Tiger OCT System for these procedures that can also connect to the CoreLink Tiger Spine System.

 This approach may be used for cases of congenital deformity, trauma, tumor, or severe rheumatoid arthritis.